 Near the entrance is a separate living room with a collection of contemporary wooden furniture, it provides everything regarding watching TV, sipping some local coffee or just lounging around spending time with my family.

-The freestanding bathtub overlooking the tropical garden is the perfect way to soak up and reflect the importance of a stress free life.
+The freestanding bathtub overlooking the tropical garden is the perfect way to soak up and reflect the importance of a stress-free life.
 And there is an outdoor shower with slate flooring, which I absolutely adore in warm tropical temperatures.

 Cooking Class / Restaurant

 The most common thing we all share is the love for food and the love for life.
 For me eating well, of course, is arguably the most essential part of living a good life.
-Yet here in Saigon, the pace of modernisation has increased rapidly, making a tasty, home cooked meal with friends and family now a luxury.
+Yet here in Saigon, the pace of modernisation has increased rapidly, making a tasty, home-cooked meal with friends and family now a luxury.
 An Lam Retreats cooking class is a perfect way to be educated when it comes to Vietnamese cuisine, which is one of my favourite foods in Asia.
 There is also a restaurant by the river banks which offers fresh, healthy and authentic food with ingredients sourced from local suppliers.

 Cooking class was about making rice paper spring rolls.

 An Lam Retreat caters for both local and international guest with an ambition to try to bring people to have more awareness of their health and happiness and how they can get more peaceful, while still living their lives.
-One of my challenges is to always get my children to engage in the moment and stop looking at their phones.
+One of my challenges is to always get my children to engage at the moment and stop looking at their phones.
 Young people don’t love their devices as much as we think they do.
-An Lam Retreat is a perfect place helping them and me disconnect from the digital world as well as the busy real world.
+An Lam Retreat is a perfect place helping them and me to disconnect from the digital world as well as the busy real world.
 It is nice to feel reconnected as a family.

 - Room reviewed: Family Suite